leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DataTypeEditors/StructureEditor.md

 table and drop it.
 The data type is added to the end of the structure in the editor.

-If the data type can be various sizes, the user is prompted for the desired size.
+<a name="structure-editor-bytes-numberinputdialog"></a>If the data type can be various
+sizes, the user is prompted for the desired size.
 The following illustrates the dialog due to the drag and drop of a string.